-Coronation Street, whose famous cobbles now reside by the water in Salford Quays, has broken the mould with their latest storyline, which shines a light on the violence suffered by young people from alternative subcultures.
+Coronation Street, whose famous cobbles now reside by the water in Salford Quays, has broken the mould with its latest storyline, which shines a light on the violence suffered by young people from alternative subcultures.

 The story focuses on Nina Lucas, played by Mollie Gallagher, and her boyfriend Seb Franklin (Harry Visinoni), who are attacked and beaten by Corey Brent (Maximus Evans) and his gang of drunken friends.
 Following the attack, Nina recovers, however Seb’s injuries are too severe, and the decision is made to turn off his life support.